-$$\sigma = 2\lambda_J - \lambda - \varpi,\tag{31}$$
+$$\sigma = 2\lambda_J - \lambda - \varpi, \tag{29}$$

 The easiest surrogate to this problem is to define intersections of trajectories with some suitably defined plane (Roig et al. 2002) and record the values of orbital semimajor axis, eccentricity and inclination only here.
 These values are nearly fixed, apart from short-periodic variations, and may be called pseudo-proper (resonant) elements.
-Previous experience shows that a combined constraint is a good choice (here $\varpi{\rm J}$ and $\Omega{\rm J}$ are Jupiter's longitude of pericentre and longitude of node).
-When these conditions are satisfied, the semimajor axis a is minimum, the eccentricity e is maximum and the inclination I is maximum over a fairly long ($\approx 10\,\mathrm{ky}$) interval of time.
+Previous experience shows that a combined constraint is a good choice (here π_J and Ω_J are Jupiter's longitude of pericentre and longitude of node).
+When these conditions are satisfied, the semimajor axis a is minimum, the eccentricity e is maximum and the inclination I is maximum over a fairly long ($\approx 10 \text{ ky}$) interval of time.

-$$\sigma = 0 \wedge \frac{d\sigma}{dt} > 0 \wedge \varpi - \varpi{J} = 0 \wedge \Omega - \Omega{J} = 0$$ (32)
+$$\sigma = 0 \wedge \frac{d\sigma}{dt} > 0 \wedge \varpi - \varpi{\rm J} = 0 \wedge \Omega - \Omega{\rm J} = 0 \tag{30}$$ i.e., the condition for σ and $\varpi - \varpi_J$ is satisfied only with a 5° precision and the time derivative of σ is substituted by the difference of σ in the two successive time steps.

 In practice, however, short-period perturbations or secular-resonance effects make difficult to satisfy the above conditions exactly.
-A good operational compromise (e.g. Roig et al. 2002) is i.e., the condition for σ and $\varpi - \varpi_J$ is satisfied only with a 5° precision and the time derivative of σ is substituted by the difference of σ in the two successive time steps.
+A good operational compromise (e.g. Roig et al. 2002) is

 Time series of the resulting pseudo-proper elements, hereafter denoted a_p , e_p and I_p , are thus not technically constant but their variations are very small for stable orbits.
 Conversely, large variations of the pseudo-proper elements indicate orbit instability.
-We thus record pseudo-proper elements once per $\approx 10 \,\mathrm{ky}$, which is the characteristic circulation period of $\varpi - \varpi\mathrm{J}$).
-From these data, we compute the standard deviations, σ_a , σ_e and σ_I over 1 My (see Table 15).
+We thus record pseudo-proper elements once per $\approx 10 \text{ ky}$, which is the characteristic circulation period of $\varpi - \varpi_J$).
+From these data, we compute the standard deviations, σ_a , σ_e and σ_I over 1 My (see Table 9).

-To make our work efficient, we implemented an on-line procedure for the pseudo-proper element computation and the second-order symplectic integrator 11 by Laskar & Robutel (2001) in the framework of the SWIFT package (Levison & Duncan 1994).
+To make our work efficient, we implemented an on-line procedure for the pseudo-proper element computation and the second-order symplectic integrator9 by Laskar & Robutel (2001) in the framework of the SWIFT package (Levison & Duncan 1994).
 The numerical simulations include gravitational perturbations by 4 giant planets and, when necessary (Sec.
-5.3.1), Yarkovsky thermal forces.
+4.3.1), Yarkovsky thermal forces.
 Perturbations by the terrestrial planets are neglected, except for a barycentric correction which we applied to the initial conditions of both massive planets and massless bodies.
 This approximation is reasonable for small eccentricity orbits in the outer part of the asteroid belt.
 The terrestrial planets are of minor importance even for high-eccentricity resonant orbits that cross their paths because the removal from the J2/1 resonance mostly happens when bodies have close encounters with Jupiter (e.g. Gladman et al. 1997).
 The terrestrial planets become more important when discussing whether Jupiter family comets or NEAs provide some objects to the J2/1 (Sec.
-5.3.3), however, a full description of this issue is beyond the scope of this paper.
+4.3.3), however, a full description of this issue is beyond the scope of this paper.

-5.2.2 Resonant population
+4.2.2 Resonant population